culshoefer/codeCurriculum-gitbook/chapter1.md

 >>> myAge = 876
 >>> print(myName + " is " + myAge + " years old")
 ```
 we get an error!
 That is due to the fact that the `+` does not know what to do in this case: Should it treat the value stored in " is " as a number and literally add it to the integer myAge, or should it treat myAge as a String and append it to " is "?
 In this case, we have to *tell the operator what to do*.
 When we want to use numbers (integers, floats) as strings, we put backticks (\`\`) around numbers to convert them to Strings.
-This procedure of taking a value of one type and chaning it to another type is called `type conversion`.
+This procedure of taking a value of one type and changing it to another type is called `type conversion`.
 The correct way to do the example above would be:
 ```python
 >>> myName = "Peter"
 >>> myAge = 876